juilyoon/lightrail/README.md

 Lightrail is a minimalist Rails 3 stack for apps that serve primarily APIs, with a particular focus on JSON APIs.
-This makes Lightrail an ideal Rails backend for client-heavy HTML5/JS applications, particularly "single-page" applications written in frameworks like [Backbone.js][backbone], [Ember.js][ember], and [Spine][spine].
+This makes Lightrail an ideal Rails backend for client-heavy HTML5/JS applications, particularly single-page applications written in frameworks like [Backbone.js][backbone], [Ember.js][ember], and [Spine][spine].